divyanshunarula/WA-Lithium-Energy-Dashboard/README.md

 This project is a two-page interactive Power BI dashboard that connects global oil price volatility to the Western Australian lithium opportunity.
 Built as part of a data science and finance portfolio, it demonstrates macro-economic analysis, multi-source data integration, and strategic business intelligence thinking.

 The dashboard was built in response to the 2025-2026 Middle East energy crisis, which pushed Brent Crude Oil above $108 USD and Perth petrol prices beyond $2.40 per litre.
-The analysis reveals that while fossil fuel prices surged, WA's four major lithium producers collectively outperformed the Brent Oil index by 49 points over the same period.
+The analysis tracks four of WA's most significant ASX-listed lithium producers — Pilbara Minerals (PLS), IGO Limited (IGO), Mineral Resources (MIN) and Liontown Resources (LTR) — and reveals that while fossil fuel prices surged, these four companies collectively outperformed the Brent Oil index by 49 points over the same period.

 ---

 ## Problem Statement

 The ongoing Middle East conflict triggered a sustained surge in global oil prices, directly impacting the cost of living for WA consumers, the investment decisions of global capital markets, and the strategic planning of EV manufacturers seeking stable long-term battery material supply.
-Despite this crisis, WA's lithium sector — the world's largest hard-rock producer — remains underutilised as a strategic solution to global energy insecurity.
+Despite this crisis, WA's lithium sector — anchored by Pilbara Minerals, IGO Limited, Mineral Resources and Liontown Resources — remains underutilised as a strategic solution to global energy insecurity.

 ---